Sarah Wildes Arnett, Interim Department Head

 Prerequisite: DANC 1600 or approval of Department Head.
 A continuation of Ballet I (DANC 1600).
 May be repeated for credit.

 Prerequisite: DANC 1700 or approval of Department Head.
-A continuation of Modern I (DANC 2600).
+A continuation of Contemporary Dance I (DANC 1700).
 May be repeated for credit.

 DANC 2800.
 Jazz Dance I. 2 Hours.